Students from “UTokyoGSC-Next” received multiple awards at Regeneron ISEF 2026

 ● Go Kato (6th graduating class, Tokyo Gakugei University Senior High School (affiliation at the time of research))

-Award: 4th place, Excellence Award, Animal Science Division
+Award: 4th place Excellence Award in Animal Science,

 Title (English): Quantitative Analysis of Angle-Dependent Surface Coloration on Sashimi: Testing Thin-Film Interference, Muscle-Fiber Structural Color, and Optical Activity